Skip to main content

 As we shall see, the phrase "these things" refers not merely to the crucifixion itself, but to the whole sequence of events: the betrayal, condemnation, crucifixion, burial, and the setting of the guard with the sealing of the tomb.

 The word rendered "since" is the Greek prepositional phrase ἀφ᾽ οὗ (aph ou), a compound form of ἀπό (apo).
-Leading lexicons such as BDAG2 and EDNT3 note that it carries the same temporal sense as our English word "since", that is, "from the time (when)", marking the beginning point of time.
-In other words, the disciples' expression corresponds exactly to our natural English expression: "today is the third day since these things happened".
-In such usage, the day of the events themselves is not included in the count, but serves as the starting point from which the days are reckoned.
+Leading lexicons such as BDAG3 and EDNT4 note that it carries the same temporal sense as the English word "since", that is, "from the time (when)", marking the beginning point of time.
+In other words, the disciples' expression corresponds exactly to the English expression: "today is the third day since these things happened."
+In such usage, the day of the events themselves is not included in the count, but serves as the starting point from which the days are reckoned.5 Thus, in both Greek and English, this expression excludes the starting point itself; the count begins only after the event, not with it.

 The First Witness: "Three Days and Three Nights" (Matthew 12:40)